-Home battery systems have been a growing part of the solar industry for several years, but in recent months they’ve finally started to take off in a big way.
+Home battery storage systems have been a growing part of the solar industry for several years, but in recent months they’ve finally started to take off in a big way.
 The 34.8 MW of residential energy storage installed in the second quarter of this year alone surpassed the industry’s total installations for all of 2017, according to the latest data from Wood Mackenzie and the Energy Storage Association.

 These installations are typically attached to home solar systems, and the leading markets cited by Wood Mackenzie are also major solar states, including California, Hawaii, Florida, New York, New Jersey, Nevada, and Texas.
 However, unlike solar, many homeowners aren’t necessarily considering buying a battery to save money; instead, a significant amount of customer interest is driven by a desire for backup power in an emergency.

-Protecting Your Customers From Grid Outages
+Protecting Your Customers From Grid Outages with Battery Storage

 The growing need for backup power has been made dramatically clear by PG&E’s and other utilities’ recent pre-emptive power shutoffs for hundreds of thousands of customers in California due to wildfire risks.
 While wildfires are not a new phenomenon in California, pre-emptive shutoffs on this scale are unprecedented, and these events are expected to become more common as rising temperatures and longer droughts caused by climate change heighten fire risks.

 The risks to the grid posed by extreme weather events go beyond California’s record-breaking wildfires.
 Climate change also fuels more intense precipitation events, as experienced repeatedly by residents of Florida, Texas, and other Gulf Coast states in recent years.
 On the Atlantic coast, North Carolina homeowners have faced recent outages from record-setting storms, and the memory of weeks-long power outages from Hurricane Sandy are still on the minds of many New York and New Jersey residents.